pyenv/pyenv/CONTRIBUTING.md

 General guidance
 ================

-The usual principes of respecting existing conventions and making sure that your changes are in line with the overall product design apply when contributing code to Pyenv.
+* The usual principes of respecting existing conventions and making sure that your changes are in line with the overall product design apply when contributing code to Pyenv.

+* We are limited to Bash 3.2 features.

+  That's because that's the version shipped with MacOS.
+  <small>(They didn't upgrade past it and switched to Zsh as the default shell because later versions
+  are covered by GPLv3 which has additional restrictions that are unacceptable for Apple.)</small>

+* Be extra careful when submitting code for the Apple Silicon platform.

+  As of this writing, Github Actions do not support it and only one team member has the necessary hardware.
+  So we may be unable to test your changes and may have to take your word for it.

 Formatting PRs
 ==============